miklevin/MikeLev.in/_posts/2025-03-26-fastlite-todo-app.md

 > To slam out standard plugin lists
 > Renaming file's what I missed!

+Why load a file and edit configuration variables when one CRUD app and the next are possibly so similar (todo vs tasks vs reminders vs competitors, or wutnot) that all you need is a new filename?
+You can infer the endpoint name (for the URLs) and the tablename for the database!
+No muss, no fuss.
+Rename plugin, new app!
+Of course it can be highly customized from there, but this is what struck me and this is what I did.
+Done.

 **Me**: Describe the round of work we just did so that I can add an extra paragraph to this article: [Pastes this entire article]